teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 2. short external content through the MB746 shared HTTP proof;
 3. pure quote reads through the MB747 facade and MB748 bridge, then writes as a separate gate.
-4. pure factoid reads through the MB758 facade before any separately authorized recall counter, learn or forget mutation.
+4. pure factoid reads through the MB758 facade and MB759 reversible package before any separately authorized recall counter, learn or forget mutation.

 AI conversation, radio, central moderation, authentication, updater and IRC transport are not first-wave extraction candidates.